Skip to content

 Independent developer · Mac, web & developer tools

-Mamun builds small, focused, privacy-respecting tools across macOS, the browser, and the code editor — like NetSpeed, the Chrome extension TabAutopilot, and the VS Code extension NPM Manager.
-Each one is designed to do one thing well and stay out of your way.
+I build small, focused, privacy-respecting tools across macOS, the browser, and the code editor.
+LiveMetrics started as a single speed readout next to my clock — macOS had no built-in way to show it — and grew into a full system monitor only because I kept wanting more of my Mac's vitals there myself.
+I also made the Chrome extension TabAutopilot and the VS Code extension NPM Manager.
+Each one is built to do one thing well and stay out of your way.